 - Hand out books.
 When I get tongue-tied trying to explain my faith (which is often), sometimes I’ll give someone a book I think they’ll connect with.
-Here are three I’ve given out recently: King’s Cross by Tim Keller, Grace by Max Lucado and a little something called The Bible.
+Here are a few I’ve given out recently: The Reason for God by Tim Keller, Crazy Love by Francis Chan and Blue Like Jazz by Donald Miller.

 - Go techno.
 I’m truly a nincompoop when it comes to technology.
 But I’ve managed to stumble into some interesting tech-based ways to share the gospel.
-Tweet on Twitter, where in 5 seconds you can sign up for free and start blasting bite-size encouragements all over the world.
+Tweet on Twitter.
 Or post inspirational images on Pinterest.
 Or do a little faith-sharing with your friends on Facebook.
-Or visit Yahoo.com, where you can ask or answer questions about God with millions of other people.
-You can even connect with the Bible on a deeper level by helping create a “wiki-commentary” with other believers at Youversion.com.
+Or visit Yahoo or Reddit, where you can ask or answer questions about God with millions of other people.
+You can even connect with the Bible on a deeper level by helping create a “wiki-commentary” with other believers at Youversion.